Tips, techniques and notes on Wooden Boat Building, Restoration and Maintenance

-Easy to find advice and tips to make your boat project a success and avoid some of the mistakes that I've made.
-Spend less time searching for the information you need.
+Easy to find advice and tips to make your Wooden Boat project a success and avoid some of the mistakes that I made.

-Get started on dream project, a wooden boat that will always get that double-take look and be the envy of all your friends.
+Get started on your dream project, a boat that will always get that double-take look and be the envy of all your friends.

 Over my many years of messing about in wooden boats I have built them, repaired them, and renovated them.

 I am near the completion of my latest project the rebuilding of Mignonne

 So, I'm putting this resource together in the hopes that it will be of help to anyone else who is interested in wooden boats.

 Perhaps you dream of having a Cabin cruiser big enough for your Family holidays, weekends or even to sail the world.

 On the other hand perhaps you would prefer a single seated kayak to explore the wilderness.